Merzasphor/MWSE/docs/source/types/niBillboardNode.md

 ### `properties`

-The list of properties attached to this niAVObject.
+The list of properties attached to this `niAVObject`.

 **Returns**: